influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withRunAsUser(runAsUser)
 ```

-The UID to run the entrypoint of the container process.
+"The UID to run the entrypoint of the container process.
 Defaults to user specified in image metadata if unspecified.
 May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence."

 ## obj spec.template.container.securityContext.capabilities

-Adds and removes POSIX capabilities from running containers.
+"Adds and removes POSIX capabilities from running containers."

 ### fn spec.template.container.securityContext.capabilities.withAdd